julianlam/feps/fep/044f/fep-044f.md

 Because getting revocation properly forwarded depends on the good will of the revoked post's author, it may be necessary to have other means of checking whether an approval has been revoked.

-For this reason, recipients SHOULD re-check the `approvedBy` document when an already-known quote post is accessed for the first time in a given period of time.
+For this reason, recipients SHOULD re-check the `quoteAuthorization` document when an already-known quote post is accessed for the first time in a given period of time.

 ## Server behavior considerations